Logo

 Cash App — Pros and Cons

-• Pros — Free debit card; ATM withdrawals can be free when you receive qualifying direct deposits each month; in‑app investing for stocks and Bitcoin.
+• Pros — Free debit card; ATM withdrawals may be free when you receive qualifying direct deposits each month; in-app investing for stocks and Bitcoin.

-• Cons — Paying with a credit card adds about three percent; instant cash‑outs include a variable fee; deposit protection depends on having an active Cash App card or sponsored setup.
+• Cons — Credit card funding adds about 3%; instant cash-outs include a variable fee; deposit protection can depend on whether you have an active Cash App card or a sponsored setup.

 PayPal — Snapshot

-• Cost — Free to download; no fee to buy items with your PayPal balance or linked bank; paying an invoice as goods/services generally carries a 2.9% plus a fixed component; person‑to‑person domestic transfers can be $0 when funded by balance or bank.
+• Cost — Free to download; no fee to pay for purchases with your PayPal balance or linked bank; paying an invoice as goods/services generally involves a 2.9% plus a fixed component; domestic person-to-person transfers can be $0 when funded by balance or bank.

-• Speed — Standard transfers to bank take about one business day; instant deposits are available for roughly one percent.
+• Speed — Standard transfers to bank typically take about one business day; instant deposits are available for roughly a 1% fee.

-• Standout — PayPal Credit lets eligible users split purchases over six months with promotional financing on qualifying amounts.
+• Standout — PayPal Credit can let eligible users split purchases over six months with promotional financing on qualifying amounts.

 • Account Links — Connects to bank accounts and credit cards.

-• Availability — iOS and Android, and active in 200+ countries and regions.
+• Availability — iOS and Android; available in 200+ countries and regions.

-• Security — Two‑step verification, encryption, and email confirmations on each transaction.
+• Security — Two-step verification, encryption, and email confirmations for transactions.

 PayPal — Pros and Cons

-• Pros — Widely adopted by individuals and businesses; flexible ways to pay including promotional financing; higher potential single‑transfer limits (eligibility applies), sometimes up to sixty thousand dollars.
+• Pros — Widely used by individuals and businesses; flexible payment methods including promotional financing; potentially higher single-transfer limits (eligibility applies), sometimes up to $60,000.

-If crypto investing is important, Cash App supports buying and selling Bitcoin, while Zelle strictly handles U.S. dollar transfers between bank accounts.
+If crypto investing matters to you, Cash App supports buying and selling Bitcoin, while Zelle is limited to U.S. dollar transfers between bank accounts.

 FAQs